Rafael Nadal to teach the secrets of his success

 And now he's inviting a new generation of players to share that experience, with the launch of his tennis academy in Manacor.

-"I don't know if it's going to be my last academy, but for me the most important thing is to build the first one here," Nadal added as he unveiled an accompanying new sports center ahead of this month's main launch.
+"I don't know if it's going to be my last academy, but for me the most important thing is to build the first one here," Nadal added as he unveiled an accompanying new sports center ahead of Wednesday's main opening -- where his great rival Roger Federer was the star guest.

 "It's where I live, where I'm going to live, and it's the only chance to really be involved with the project.
 Having the academy here, I'm here every day so I can see, I can be close to the kids, I can be close to the coaches.
 I can really enjoy all the process."